 Note: If you intend to line-dry your laundry, it is best to use a liquid product, as a dryer product would not work without a dryer.

 If you have a top-loading washing machine, you treat softener the same as you would detergent.
-You can pour it the liquid directly in to the rinse water as it begins to fill or have it pumped into the washer from the rinse basin on top of the washer.
-With front-loading washers, pour the fabric conditioner into the rinse container so that it will go into the washer as the rinse cycle begins.
+You can pour the liquid directly into the rinse water as it begins to fill or have it pumped into the washer from the rinse basin on top of the washer.
+With front-loading washers, pour the fabric conditioner into the rinse container so it will go into the washer as the rinse cycle begins.

 In this option, you'll complete a full wash cycle as normal.
 When it is finished, pull out all the clothes that are dryer-safe and load them into the dryer.
 Add one dryer sheet for a medium load and two for a large load.
 Put fabric conditioner sheets in the dryer after you've loaded laundry.
 Place the sheet(s) on top of the load so that when the dryer starts they are free to move and come in contact with all the wet clothes.